centreon/centreon-documentation/en/releases/centreon-core.md

 - Fixed an issue that occasionally caused the LUA cache to disappear when reloading cbd
 - In case of retention on one side of a tcp connection, the connection could get interrupted because of an issue in the flush() function
-- Broker could be blocked if it received BBDO objects it can't read (eg.: if the module is missing)
+- Broker could be blocked if it received BBDO objects it couldn't read (e.g., if the module is missing)
 - Database connection error flag was not reset in conflict manager once an error occurred (even after successful connection) and could block the insertion into the database
 - The index_id column of table metrics was casted in int32 instead of int64
 - Resolved conflicts that could appear between hostgroups when connections_count > 1